 I wondered whether we like the past to be…past.
 Distant from us, and as polished, clean and neat, as we want it to be, ready to visit whenever we feel like it – in a book, in a park, in a restored citadel or in a museum.

 Do you take drinking water for granted?
 What would you do if your water accessibility breaks off overnight?
 The value and importance become clear once the water supply breaks down.
-That can happen for many reasons like building a dam in Ethiopia that leaves Egypt without water or a pipe burst in Kiel.The latter was fixed within a day and only ensured that the water stock in the supermarkets were empty.
+That can happen for many reasons like building a dam in Ethiopia that leaves Egypt without water or a pipe burst in Kiel.The latter was fixed within a day and only ensured that the water stock in the supermarkets was empty.

 Water can also have a great political power and a religious meaning.
 What happens if there is no water for the ablution for prayer?
 Or the dispute over water in case of building a dam leads to war because of a dispute over who has the power to control the River Nile?
 We should think about what we can do to safeguard this valuable resource and what policies can ensure equitable access to water, both for humans and for ecosystems.
 Water is a human right and essential for all life.